jorgschonau/jorgschonau.github.io/sentiments.md

 - [Charlie and the Chocolate Factory by Roald Dahl](https://en.wikipedia.org/wiki/Charlie_and_the_Chocolate_Factory)
 - [Hitchhiker's Guide to the Galaxy by Douglas Adams](https://en.wikipedia.org/wiki/The_Hitchhiker%27s_Guide_to_the_Galaxy)

-You'll find a number of visulations based on the data under the link further below.
+You'll find a number of visualisations based on the output data under the link further below.

 ## The Project